Did torture really help U.S. find al Qaeda chief Hambali?

 But the U.S. Senate report on CIA interrogation methods released this week suggests that more mundane steps - email monitoring, a tip off from a CIA source and help from Thailand - may have been what brought down Hambali, head of militant group Jemaah Islamiah.

-"Frankly, we stumbled onto Hambali," the report quoted the head of the Central Intelligence Agency's counterterrorism center in southeast Asia as saying in 2005.
+"Frankly, we stumbled onto Hambali," the report quoted the head of the Central Intelligence Agency's counterterrorism centre in southeast Asia as saying in 2005.

 Conflicting stories about the trail of clues that led investigators to Hambali illustrate one of the main disputes over the U.S. interrogation of terror suspects: Awful as it was, did it actually work?